Vostochny Cosmodrome

 What orbits can Vostochny reach?

 At 51.8845°N, Vostochny's minimum achievable inclination is 51.9° (due-east launch).
-Sun-synchronous orbits (~97°) are particularly efficient from this high latitude.
+Sun-synchronous orbits (around 97°) are particularly efficient from this high latitude.
 The site can reach orbits between roughly 52° and 98° inclination.

 Can I watch launches from Vostochny?